 What steps are being taken to keep tenants safe during the inspections?

 Staff performing inspections will follow all COVID-19 safety measures.
-This includes maintaining a distance of at least six feet (two metres), wearing masks and other personal protective equipment and using hand sanitizer.
+This includes maintaining a distance of at least six feet (two metres), wearing masks and other personal protective equipment (PPE) and using hand sanitizer.
 Tenants are also asked to maintain physical distancing and wear a mask if they are at home when staff are doing the inspection.